 Our imports are limited by textile agreements between the United States and a number of foreign jurisdictions, including Hong Kong, China, Taiwan and South Korea.
 These agreements impose quotas on the amounts and types of merchandise that may be imported into the United States from these countries.
-These agreements also allow the United States to limit the importation of categories of merchandise that are not now subject to specified limits.
-The United States and the countries in which our products are produced or sold may also, from time to time, impose new quotas, duties, tariffs or other restrictions, or adversely adjust prevailing quota, duty or tariff levels.
+These agreements also allow the United States to limit the importation of categories of merchandise that are not now our products are produced or sold may also, from time to time, impose new quotas, duties, tariffs or other restrictions, or adversely adjust prevailing quota, duty or tariff levels.
 In addition, none of our international suppliers or international manufacturers supplies or manufactures our products exclusively.
 As a result, we compete with other companies for the production capacity of independent manufacturers and import quota capacity.
 If we were unable to obtain our raw materials and finished apparel from the countries where we wish to purchase them, either because room or space under the necessary quotas was unavailable or for any other reason, or if the cost of doing so should increase, it could have a material adverse effect on our results of operations and financial condition.